-To explain what infrared grills are we have to get a little technical.
+To explain what is an infrared grill we have to get a little technical.
 But I like to use easy and plain English to tell what I found out about what is an infrared grill.

 There are probably better ways to explain it, but this is my way, after reading a bunch of technical stories about radiation heat and infrared stuff.